xdaedx/Regex-Tutorial/README.md

-# Regex
+# Regex Validating Emails
-For my regex tutorial, I decided to dp regexs and emails!
+For my regex tutorial, I decided to do regexs and emails!

 ## Summary